FeeSimple/bios-boot-scripts/README.md

 * `cleanup.sh` script performs cleanup operation.
 * `script_bios_boot.sh` script executes the bios boot sequence with custom configuration.

-The final result is that a set of block producer nodes and user nodes is created.
+A set of block producer nodes and user nodes is created.
 A subset of block producer nodes is then randomly voted as EBP (Elected Block Producer).
-Only one of the EBPs is in turn producing blocks for totally 12 times.
+Only one of the EBPs is in turn producing blocks for total of 12 times.

 The log output is redirected to the file `my_log.txt` from which the passphrase of the created wallet can be saved.

 `For this kind of testnet, the deployment of block producers is controlled by a central host whereas for the real-world mainnet, the block producers are